-- Order processing systems: Running these systems efficiently and reliably is so critical that the order processing systems are sometimes referred to as the "lifeblood of the organization."
-The processing flow begins with the receipt of a customer order.
-The finished product inventory is checked to see if sufficient inventory is on hand to fill the order - Accounting systems: The accounting systems must track the flow of data related to all the cash flows that affect the organization.
-As mentioned earlier, the order processing system generates an invoice for customer orders to include with the shipment. - Purchasing systems: The traditional transaction processing systems that support the purchasing business function include inventory control, purchase order processing, receiving, and accounts payable
+- Order processing systems: Running these systems efficiently and reliably is so critical that sometimes order processing systems are called "the lifeline of the organization".
+The processing flow begins with the receipt of the customer's order.
+Check the inventory of the finished product to see if there is enough stock available to fill the order - Accounting Systems: Accounting systems should track the flow of data related to all cash flows affecting the organization.
+As mentioned above, the order processing system generates an invoice to include customer orders with the shipment. - Acquisition Systems: Traditional transaction processing systems that support the commercial purchasing function include inventory control, purchase order processing, receipt, and accounts payable.